Everton’s Iwobi and Rangers’ Balogun join Super Eagles as camp bubbles for Benin and Lesotho | Goal.com

 Everton’s Iwobi and Rangers’ Balogun join Super Eagles as camp bubbles for Benin and Lesotho

-Everton’s Alex Iwobi and Rangers centre-back Leon Balogun have joined Nigeria’s camp as the number of invited players for the Africa Cup of Nations qualifiers against Benin Republic and Lesotho increased to 18 as at Monday night.
+Everton’s Alex Iwobi and Rangers centre-back Leon Balogun have joined Nigeria’s camp as the number of invited players for the Africa Cup of Nations qualifiers against Benin Republic and Lesotho increased to 18 on Monday night.

 Update!
 18 players now in camp.
 Musa, Troost-Ekong, Aina, Ajayi, Onyekuru, Etebor, Adeleke, Awaziem, Shehu, Iwuala, Noble, Iwobi, Balogun, Aribo, Ebuehi, Maduka, Collins, Onuachu. #SoarSuperEagles #Team9jaStrong— 🇳🇬 Super Eagles (@NGSuperEagles) March 22, 2021